Skip to content

 Job.perform_all_later(jobs)

-Execution warranties
+Execution Warranties

 Karafka marks each job as consumed using #mark_as_consumed after successfully processing it.
 This means that the same job should not be processed twice unless the process is killed before the async marking in Kafka happens.

-Behaviour on errors
+Behaviour on Errors

 Active Job Karafka adapter will follow the Karafka general runtime errors handling strategy.
 Upon error, the partition will be paused, a backoff will happen, and Karafka will attempt to retry the job after a specific time.